https://webassign.org

 Fill-in-Blank ( 1.0 marks) Whole-Paper View Save Problem

-A cyclist accelerates from rest at a rate -wnqm 3fz q90aevpm(5 j a+3veof 1 m/$s^2$ How fast will a point on the rim of the tire at the top be moving after 3.0 s?
+A cyclist accelerates from rest a cya r()s,yxf/t a rate of 1 m/$s^2$ How fast will a point on the rim of the tire at the top be moving after 3.0 s?
 [Hint: At any moment, the lowest point on the tire is in contact with the ground and is at rest — see Fig. 8–51.] $m/s$

 Correct Answer: Click here for detailed solution